Philanthropy & Tikkun Olam

 That is a serious record.

-It means Reiss did not merely popularize an issue.
-She helped create one of the most tangible reform movements in this corner of American human-rights law.
+It means Reiss helped create one of the most tangible reform movements in this corner of American human-rights law.
 The map changed because people kept pushing bills, building coalitions, and refusing the usual compromises that allow minors to marry with exceptions.

 That is tedious work.
-It is also the work that changes real life.
+It is also the work that changes people's lives.

 Her story inside Jewish life should be handled carefully, not flattened